 This sounds impossible, I know.
 But you will just have to take my word.
-That is, if you are from the human realms and this makes its way to you as I hope.
+That is, if you are from the realms apart from this hidden place beneath a volcano, and this missive makes its way to you as I hope.

 My life started on a farm in the county of Anjou.
 Then it changed forever when I met a bear from Normandy.

-As for Zigan, up till we met, he had spent his life training with the Order, which included studying the records in the extensive archives and all forms of alchemy, in addition to being honed into a warrior.
+As for Zigan, up till we met… in this time, he had spent his life training with the Order, which included studying the records in the extensive archives and all forms of alchemy, in addition to being honed into a warrior.
 Even more astonishing, he could transform into a stunning feline I learned was called a tiger.

 For eight years I experienced what it was to be part of the Pack, to be soulmates with its alpha, to be one piece of a wondrous whole, and we were successful in our purpose, keeping the machinations of the princes from the human population, and mitigating the damages.

 This is the part at the end of our story and writing it down is agony because it chronicles the event that halted our purpose violently, tore me from those I loved, and marked the beginning of my slow and lonely death.
 Still, it must be told.